vladimir-chernykh/facestyle-gan/README.md

 After that feel free to play with the [`Inference`](./notebooks/02_Inference.ipynb) notebook to see how the **inference** should be done on the trained models and what are the capabilities of the model.

+Below is the image with inference examples.
+Each columns corresponds to one of the styles applied (first column is the original image).

 ![grid of inference examples](results/grid.jpg?raw=true)

 # Convert to Mobile iOS